0xJasonChien/DH-Innovation-Site/README.en.md

 ## Technical Stack & Deployment
 - **Frontend**: Developed a responsive layout using Bootstrap, ensuring compatibility across devices.
 Enhanced user interactivity with jQuery for DOM manipulation and UI element control.
-- **Backend**: Developed using Django to implement business logic and manage data operations.
 - **Server Deployment**: Hosted on a university server with Apache, I handled the full deployment pipeline including configuration, testing, and optimization.

 This project demonstrates my full-stack capabilities—from design and development to deployment.
 In particular, I independently managed Apache server configuration, static file handling, and security validation, ensuring the website's high performance and stability.